hrydgard/ppsspp-site/blog/2023-01-22-burnout-dominator-lens-flare.md

 When I said that it textures from the coverage value and writes it to the palette, what it really does is that it textures using another palette with a green-blue gradient to translate the coverage value into the appropriate green and blue bits to properly fill the alpha channel of the 32-bit CLUT entries, by rendering using 16-bit colors!
 The PSP GPU conveniently has a framebuffer bitmasking feature, where you can prevent writing to specific bits of each color value when rendering (modern GPUs don’t have that, they have a bit per channel instead), and it sets what's effectively a repeating 0xFF00 16-bit mask.

 That creates a new problem though, it will now write that value to green as well in the corresponding 32-bit color values, as we can see in the diagram, which we don’t want.
 The color write bitmask is applied individually to each 16-bit pixel here, so that’s not very useful.
 So what can we use to mask away the writes to every other pixel?
-Well we in fact are on a GPU, so why not initialize a Z buffer with 0, 32767, 0, 32767, and use depth testing to discard every second value?
-And that’s what it does, drawing to the palette, using a depth value and a depth compare function to make sure only every second 16-bit pixel actually gets written.
+Well we are in fact using a GPU, so why not initialize a Z buffer with 0, 32767, 0, 32767, and use depth testing to discard every second value?
+And that’s what the game does, drawing to the palette, using a depth value and a depth compare function to make sure only every second 16-bit pixel actually gets written.

 ## The result